About

 - Acquire leadership qualities and democratic attitudes

-- Develop capacity to meet emergencies and natural disasters and
+- Develop capacity to meet emergencies and natural disasters

 - Practise national integration and social harmony